RolandTi/shaarli-stack/README.md

-# shaarli-bulle
+# shaarli-stack
-Shaarli Bulle is a theme for Shaarli, the personal, minimalist, bookmarking service
+Shaarli Stack is a theme for Shaarli, the personal, minimalist, bookmarking service